raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/5. @Bean Annotation/README.md

 # Spring @Bean Annotation

-## Theory

-- The `@Bean` annotation in Spring is used to explicitly declare a bean and its configuration within a Spring `@Configuration` class.
-- This annotation is used to define and configure beans that will be managed by the Spring container.
-- It is an alternative to component scanning and is used to manually specify bean creation and configuration.

 ### Key Points

 - **Definition**: The `@Bean` annotation indicates that a method produces a bean to be managed by the Spring container.
 The method should be within a class annotated with `@Configuration`.
-- **Purpose**: Used for defining bean instances programmatically, allowing for greater control over bean creation and configuration.
+- **Purpose**: Used for defining bean instances programmatically, allowing for greater control over bean creation and configuration, when compared to component scanning.
 - **Scope**: By default, beans defined with `@Bean` are singleton, meaning only one instance of the bean will be created.
 The scope can be customized using the `@Scope` annotation.

 ### Example